surfbitin/BetaBreakDigital/README.md

 - Original game concept by the team at [Beta Break](https://www.betabreakgame.com)
 - This repository is our personal adaptation and is not affiliated with the BetaBrakeGame creators

+## About

 > **Disclaimer**: This application is a fan adaptation.
 For the official game, please visit [betabreakgame.com](https://www.betabreakgame.com).
+>
+> **Note from the Developer:**
+> I have little idea what I'm doing—I relied heavily on AI tools for coding, documentation, and problem-solving throughout this project.
+Consider this an experiment and a learning journey!

+## Contributing

+Do you see ways to improve this project?
+I welcome contributions of all kinds!
+If you spot bugs, have feature ideas, or just want to help make this better, please open an issue or a pull request.
+Beginners, experts, and everyone in between are invited to join—your help is much appreciated!